The leaflet is detailed below, or you can download 'Pregnancy loss under 24 weeks where baby has shown no signs of life' leaflet in PDF.

 When a baby is born before the 24th week of pregnancy and shows no signs of life, there is no legal requirement to have a funeral.

-If your baby was stillborn from the 24th week of pregnancy or born alive and then sadly died, please read leaflet honeysuckle-leaflet-over-16-weeks-gestation.pdf (liverpoolwomens.nhs.uk)
+If your baby was stillborn from the 24th week of pregnancy or born alive and then sadly died please read leaflet Care and Support Following Stillbirth and Neonatal Death - Honeysuckle Bereavement Leaflets - Liverpool Womens NHS Foundation Trust

 This information has been devised in accordance with Human Tissue Authority guidance. https://www.hta.gov.uk/sites/default/files/Guidance_on_the_disposal_of_pregnancy_re mains.pdf

-There are 3 options that you can decide between to honour your baby:
+There are 3 options you have to decide between following on from your loss.

 Communal Cremation